-Therefore, for the purposes of reporting waste data, the amounts generated of each material should be reported under the respective packaging material category.
-Where the derogation is applied, the mass of each given material constituting less than 5% need not be calculated and reported separately, but rather can be reported under the predominant material in that packaging unit by weight.
+Therefore, for the purposes of reporting waste data, the amounts generated or recycled of each material should be reported under the respective packaging material category.
+Where the derogation is applied, the mass of each given material constituting less than 5% of the packaging item need not be calculated and reported separately, but rather can be reported under the predominant material in that packaging unit by weight.
 Note that this principle applies to waste generation data gathered via both reporting of placed on market data (Section 3.1.1) and waste composition analysis (Section 3.1.2), and to reporting of recycling data.